Course image Methodology - Part 1: Getting Started

 Course Summary:

-Please be aware this course is set up in a different format than most of our other courses.
+The Analysis & Skills Mentoring 1 has four prerequisites in the Basic Level courses.
+Instructional mentoring is provided during two individual consultation appointmentsThis course is in a different format than most of our other courses.
 Although this is a 26-week course, it means you have up to six months from the start date to submit all the assignments, and the private one-on-one consultations.
-Many students complete this course in two months or less.
-Consider your schedule.
-Then block out time on your calendar to work towards completing the course’s required reading, assignments, attend the Virtual Meetings, and consultations with an instructor.
-You’re provided with a Course Study Plan to help you keep on track in completing the course in the allotted time.
+Many students complete this course in three months or less.

 Contact Hours: 24